sergio-isidoro/Wake-on-LAN_ESP32/README.md

 ### 1️⃣ Setup Hardware

-1. Connect a push button to GPIO2 (or modify the code for a different GPIO pin).
+1. Connect a push button to GPIO2/D0 (or modify the code for a different GPIO pin).
 2. Ensure the ESP32 is powered and connected to your network.

 ---

 ## 🎯 **Next Steps**
 - Implement deep sleep.
+(DONE ✅)

 ---